ganamir/MLDAAPP/README.md

    A. Select your model ``` modell = YOLO('Model of Your Choice') ```, choice being presented at [YOLOv8](https://github.com/ultralytics/ultralytics).
 Detection or Segmentation, nano or extra large model is up to you to decide.
 When done with the choice, simply insert the name instead of the place holder text.

-   B. To train the custom model: ``` modell.train(data = "Insert Your Data.yaml in your training-data-set folder", epochs 200, imgsz = [w, h], batch = 5, project = "Directory to Output the Model") ```.
+   B. To train the custom model: ``` modell.train(data = "Insert Your Data.yaml in your training-data-set folder", epochs = 100, imgsz = [original photo/video w, h], batch = 3, project = "Directory to Output the Model") ```.
 YOLOv8 provides more [arguments](https://docs.ultralytics.com/modes/train/#arguments) that you can tinker around with, so it's best to familiarize yourself with them to make sure you are training the best model.

    > ⚠️ Be ware of the imgsz & batch options.
 If you are using a free google colab version, then the V100 GPU type might quickly run out of VRAM, promptly stopping your training.
 A rule of thumb is that the larger the image size the smaller the batch size should be.
 Though smaller batch sizes will significantly increase the time it takes to train the model.